alex/what-happens-when/README.rst

 * The server parses the file according to the handler.
 If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+Load Balancer: Handling Traffic Efficiently:

+In the case of popular websites like Google, a load balancer comes into play.
+It distributes incoming requests across multiple servers to optimize performance and ensure high availability.
+The load balancer acts as an intermediary between the client (your browser) and the web server.

 Behind the scenes of the Browser
 ----------------------------------